FunnelKit

 How Does Order Status in WooCommerce Work?

-WooCommerce order status works as a system to track and manage the lifecycle of an order from the initial point when it’s placed until it’s completed.
+WooCommerce order status is a system for tracking and managing the lifecycle of an order from the moment it’s placed until it’s completed.

 Here’s how it works: